See the previous chapter…

 - Horizontal geodetic datum: the definition of the relationship between the ellipsoid adopted as the model of the Earth's shape, and the Earth itself.
 Though there are hundreds of datums in use, most are only locally valid.

 Yet, the WGS-84 datum is global in scope and positions obtained by satellite navigation systems are usually referred to this datum.
 Therefore, a correction needs to be applied to a WGS-84 GPS position to agree with charts using other horizontal datums.
 For example to correct WGS-84 to the European datum, add e.g. 0,06' N 0,04' E (style guide) to the WGS-84 position indicated by the GPS.
-Fortunately, most GPS receivers may be set to display positions in several other datums besides WGS-84 and perform the calculations for you.
+Fortunately, most chart plotters may be set to display positions in several other datums besides WGS-84 and perform the calculations for you.
 Comparisons of WGS84, ETRS89 and ITRS. - Chart sounding datum: the tidal datum to which soundings and drying heights on a chart are referred.
 Often shortened to “Chart Datum” when it is clear that reference is not being made to a horizontal datum.
 Chart sounding datums are also used as reference for heights (lighthouses, mountains, bridges).
 Multiple datums can be used in one chart: LAT for soundings and ML for heights; see Chapter 6Chapter 6.

 - Soundings & height units: soundings and heights can be stated in – for example – metres, feet or fathoms.
 Today all charts worldwide should by now be metric, except for USA Hydrographic Office charts, which sometimes still use feet instead of the international standard.